 How is polycystic ovarian syndrome (PCOS) diagnosed?

 Unfortunately there is not a specific test to diagnose PCOS at this time.
-Normally a diagnosis of PCOS is reached after your health care provider has taken a medical history, performed a physical examination, ultrasound, and various blood tests.
+Normally a diagnosis of PCOS is reached after your health care provider has taken a medical history, performed a physical exam, pelvic exam, ultrasound, and various blood tests.
 The blood tests check hormone and glucose (sugar) levels.
 During the physical examination, the health care provider will examine the ovaries and uterine lining.
 Any abnormal findings are often verified by an ultrasound.

 What treatments are available for women who have been diagnosed with polycystic ovarian syndrome (PCOS)?